BERAKNAHichem/JUNCTION_2019/README.md

 # JUCNTION
-This link contains all the programs used for the Intelligente Infrastructure (Challenge: Make spaces brighter with Radar Technology) made by our TEAM : SMART NOOR in during the event JUNCTION 2019.
+This link contains all the programs used for the track: Intelligente Infrastructure (Challenge: Make spaces brighter with Radar Technology (Helvar&VTT) made by our TEAM : SMART NOOR during the event JUNCTION 2019.